Limit Order Books: Modelling LOBs

 \subsection{Perfect-rationality approaches}

-In the traditional economics approach, rational investors faced with straightforward buy or sell possibilities choose portfolio strategies of holdings to maximize personal utility, subject to budget constraints.
-However, limit order markets provide a substantially more complicated scenario.
-Rather than submitting orders for exact quantities at exact prices, an investor calculating the ideal portfolio may attempt to construct this using both limit orders and market orders.
-Investors can be certain about the state of their portfolio if they only submit market orders, but the inherent uncertainty of execution of limit orders adds substantially to the uncertainty of the evolving state space for all investors who choose to use them.
-Furthermore, for a market participant to successfully calculate fill probability distributions for limit orders, it is necessary to condition on $L(t)$.
-If a market participant also believes that there are regularities present in order flow, these must also be conditioned on.
-However, in heavily-populated markets it is unlikely that any such regularities will persist, as they could provide statistical arbitrage opportunities if they did so.
+In the traditional economics approach, rational investors faced with straightforward buy or sell possibilities choose portfolio strategies of holdings to maximize personal utility, subject to budget constraints \citep{Parlour:2008}.
+However, LOBs provide a substantially more complicated scenario.
+Rather than submitting orders for exact quantities at exact prices, an investor may attempt to construct an ideal portfolio using both limit orders and market orders.
+The inherent uncertainty of execution of limit orders thereby creates uncertainty about the state of the portfolio at a given time.
+When deciding whether to submit a given limit order, a trader must estimate its fill probability, which depends endogenously on both $\mathcal{L}(t)$ and future order flow.